ppy/osu-performance/README.md

 ## Compiling

 osu!performance runs on Windows and Linux.
-It should also compile and run on Mac OS X, but this has not been tested.
+It should also compile and run on macOS, but this has not been tested.
 The build environment is set up using [CMake](https://cmake.org/) as follows.

 ### Windows